OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-03.md

 ## Proverbs 3:31

-Do not envy the violent, and do not choose any of their ways.
+Do not be envious of those who are violent, and do not choose any of their ways.

 ## Proverbs 3:32